Skip to content

 3. general savings account

-Pro Tip: I would not recommend setting up separate checking accounts for each location.
-The only time I would separate checking accounts is if you had several different restaurant groups.
+Pro Tip: I do not recommend setting up separate checking accounts for each location.
+I would only recommend separate checking accounts if you have several different restaurant groups.

 Here's our recommendation:

-1. Send all cash and credit card deposits from the various locations to your operating account.
+1. Send all cash and credit card deposits to your operating account from various locations.

 2. Then, manually move money from the operating account to the payroll account as needed.

-3. Finally, have a savings account for additional funds, and link it to the operating and payroll accounts as overdraft protection.
-If the savings account can't be used for overdraft protection, then set up a credit card that can offer overdraft protection.
+3. Finally, a savings account for additional funds should be linked to the operating and payroll accounts as overdraft protection.
+If the savings account can't be used for overdraft protection, set up a credit card that can offer it.

 Bookkeeping-For-A-Restaurant-Group.jpg